When trouble rides into town, what girl can resist the ultimate bad boy?

 One thing you can be sure of when you pick up a Lily book is heat will rise from the pages and you'll be reading late into the night!
 Enjoy!

-Reviewed by Elizabeth clinton
+Reviewed by Karen Shenton

 Read more reviews

-Reviewed by Ali Greig
+Reviewed by Debi

 Read more reviews